PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

 ==========

-  Note that in addition to the configuration options listed below, the toolchain can be configured using the mconf utility ('make menuconfig') or by passing CONFIG_MIPS32_TOOLCHAIN=<toolchain> to make, where
+  Note that in addition to the configuration options listed below, the toolchain can be configured using the kconfig-mconf utility ('make menuconfig') or by passing CONFIG_MIPS32_TOOLCHAIN=<toolchain> to make, where
   <toolchain> is one of GNU_ELF, MICROCHIPL, MICROCHIPW, MICROCHIPL_LITE,
   MICROCHIPW_LITE, MICROCHIPOPENL or PINGUINOW as described below.